Godfly666/zedboard-adi-pynq/README.md

   Refer to [pyadi-iio](https://analogdevicesinc.github.io/pyadi-iio) to interact with AD9361 through python

-## 5. Troubleshoot
+## 5. Troubleshooting

 * No device `eth0`

-  If the built image has no device `eth0`, modify /build/tmp/work_shared/plnx-zynq7/kernel-source/arch/arm/boot/dts/zynq-zed.dtsi.
+  If the built image has no device `eth0`, modify `/build/tmp/work_shared/plnx-zynq7/kernel-source/arch/arm/boot/dts/zynq-zed.dtsi`.
 Change phy@0 at line 23 to ethernet-phy@0

 * `depmod ERROR: could not open directory /lib/modules/4.14.0-xilinx-v2018.3: No such file or directory`